ndhendrix/SV_lab_site/content/vaccine_economics_ethiopia/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Decision Sciences Ethiopia"
+title: "Vaccine Economics Ethiopia"
 subtitle: ""
-hero_media: welcome.jpg
+hero_media: IMG_2634.JPG
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '1'
+  columns: "1"
 advanced:
   css_style:
   css_class:
 ---

-This resource pack was developed by Dr. Stéphane Verguet at the Center for Health Decision Science.
-The Disease Control Priorities-Ethiopia (DCP-E) project, sponsored by the Bill & Melinda Gates Foundation, brings evidence and methods of priority setting and health economics closer to policy decision-making in Ethiopia.
+The Vaccine Economics Ethiopia project, sponsored by Gavi, is focused on estimating the equity and poverty reduction benefits of vaccines in Ethiopia.
+The project also works to build local capacity to conduct economic evaluations of health interventions to inform decision makers when priority setting for health.